 National Parks Passes can be purchased for day visits or longer periods.
 All details can be found on the Parks Canada website.

 Getting around Tofino and the surrounding National Parks will require your own car.
 Best to rent a car from either Victoria or Nanaimo on your arrival to Vancouver Island, where there are more choices and better prices.

-Hopefully, this outline helps you plan a trip to experience all the natural wonders of Tofino and Pacific Rim National Park.
+Hopefully, this outline helps you plan a trip to experience all the natural wonders of Tofino and Pacific Rim National Park, and inspire you to travel beyond B.C.’s most known destinations like Whistler and Vancouver.
 It’s’ a nature lovers paradise with so many beautiful sights and fun things to do in Tofino!

 About the Author

 Karen is an avid traveler always searching for her next active, nature-based travel experience with her husband and two young daughters.
 Her hope is to inspire other families to travel and discover the beautiful world via her website www.bigadventuresforlittlefeet.com.au